ThrowTheSwitch/Ceedling/README.md

 This will install all of Unity, CMock, and Ceedling into a new folder named `YourNewProjectName`.
 It will also create a simple directory structure for you with `src` and `test` folders.
 SCORE!
 It also creates a sample `project.yml` file that you can tweak to your own needs.

 It'll also include documentation for all of these tools, unless you specify `--nodocs` at when you issue the command above... then it skips that step for you.

+Previous versions of Ceedling generated and depended on a `rakefile`, but that is no longer the case.
+Today, configuration is done with the `project.yml` file and the `ceedling` command is used to execute tests.
+Some old tutorials may still reference using `rake` commands, but the `ceedling` command should be used now, instead.
+For example, `ceedling test:all` will execute all tests.

 Using Ceedling from a Ruby Gem
 ==============================